Tracy1112/homeaway-booking-platform/README.md

 ## 🎯 Overview

 **NomadLiving Stays** is the flagship booking engine of the **NomadLiving Digital Ecosystem**, a suite of interconnected platforms designed to revolutionize experiential travel.
-This production-ready application specializes in curated glamping sites and tiny homes, seamlessly integrating with NomadLiving Boutique (Project A) for furniture commerce and NomadLiving Ops Console (Project C) for operations management.
+This production-ready application specializes in curated glamping sites and tiny homes, seamlessly integrating with NomadLiving Boutique for furniture commerce and NomadLiving Ops Console for operations management.

 The platform showcases enterprise-level full-stack development capabilities, from database design to frontend implementation, with a focus on production-ready code quality, security, and performance.
 As part of the NomadLiving ecosystem, it connects guests with unique stays while enabling them to shop curated furniture directly from their accommodation experience.